GridPane includes the option to easily create a staging website for your primary website, and/or turn a staging website on or off at any point.

 On completion, a full cache clear will take place on the new website so you should be able to see view the website correctly, without a pre-stored version showing in it’s place via the cache.

-Here you can view the results of your push, and it will detail the reason it failed to go through:
+This allows you to view the results of your push, and it will detail the reason it failed to go through:

 Troubleshooting Tip 1